crispgm/crispgm.com/site/_docs/index.md

 title: Home
 permalink: /index.html
 ---
 Hi, I am David Zhang, a.k.a __Crisp__ or __Crispgm__ on the internet.
 I work as a software engineer of web development, mainly focus on the LAMP stacks.
 And I am also a fullstack engineer in professional level and have sense of basic UI designs.
-Here is a [unofficial résumé](https://crispgm.com/resume/){:target="_blank"} for those interested.
+Here is an [unofficial résumé](https://crispgm.com/resume/){:target="_blank"} for those interested.

 Check out my latest blog post, "[{{ site.posts.first.title }}]({{ site.posts.first.url }})".
 [Subcribe blog updates](feed.xml){:target="_blank"}.